Review your network options

 - Will your workloads be accessible over the internet?
 Azure provides services that are designed to help you manage and secure external access to your applications and services:

 - Will you need to support custom DNS management?
 Azure DNS is a hosting service for DNS domains.
 Azure DNS provides name resolution by using the Azure infrastructure.
-If your workloads require name resolution that goes beyond the features that are provided by Azure DNS, you might need to deploy additional solutions.
+If your workloads require name resolution that goes beyond the features that are provided by Azure DNS, you might need to deploy other solutions.
 If your workloads also require Active Directory services, consider using Azure Active Directory Domain Services to augment Azure DNS capabilities.
 For more capabilities, you can also deploy custom IaaS virtual machines to support your requirements.

 Common networking scenarios